TaylanUB/scheme-bytestructures/README.md

 put it into the contents object so the size-accessor doesn't have to recalculate it every time and instead just take it out from the given contents object.

+- The `syntactic-size-accessor` may be `#f`, otherwise it must be a procedure taking a syntax object that would evaluate to a bytevector, a syntax object that would evaluate to an offset, and the descriptor contents, and returning a syntax object that would evaluate to the size of the structure.
+This way, dynamic-sized structures still work with the macro API.
+If it's `#f`, then the regular `size-or-size-accessor` is used.

 - The `ref-helper` must be a procedure that takes a bytevector, an offset, the contents of the descriptor, and an "index" object; it